 Neither medication should be taken if you are prescribed nitrates and caution should be used when utilizing either compound while on blood pressure medication.
 It is also important to note that you should never combine PDE5 inhibitors so combining sildenafil and tadalafil to take advantage of their unique effectiveness timelines is not advised.
 Again, the personal preference seems to be the deciding factor between these two compounds.

 Perhaps either sildenafil or tadalafil is proven to be more effective than the other by providing a higher rate of sufficient erections achieved?
 Well, in a meta-analysis (a study done by analyzing many other studies) completed in 2017, researchers concluded that the efficacy and safety rates of sildenafil and tadalafil were essentially equal.2 They did note, however, that the subjects of the studies, as well as their sexual partners, tended to prefer tadalafil.
 This was a completely subjective piece of data, and although interesting, it simply illuminates the personal preference that is the take-home message of this article.
 Both compounds were proven effective, but tadalafil tended to be preferred.

 Although the brand-name versions of these ED solutions are rather expensive, the generic versions, which have also been approved by the FDA, are much more affordable through modern treatment options.
-Telehealth clinics like Invigor Medical are able to have you speak with a medical professional, obtain a prescription, and order your sildenafil or tadalafil from the convenience of your smartphone.
+Online wellness clinics like Invigor Medical are able to connect you with a medical professional to obtain a prescription, and order your sildenafil or tadalafil from the convenience of your smartphone.
 This has allowed them to cut the cost dramatically.
 Thanks to this, these two compounds are comparable in price as well, leaving one last factor to consider when deciding which treatment option is best for you.
 Which is more compatible with your lifestyle?